-Plaintiffs claim that their new policies are intended only to prevent the diversion of drugs and duplicative discounts that the 340B statute itself prohibits.
-JA222, JA809.
-Even assuming that this is so, the policies are impermissible.
-Congress specified in the statute the means to be used to prevent diversion and duplicative discounts.
+Eli Lilly claims that its new policy is intended only to prevent the diversion of drugs that the 340B statute itself prohibits.
+Br.
+34-35.
+But Congress specified in the statute the means to be used to prevent diversion and duplicative discounts.

-From the inception of the 340B Program, Congress provided that covered entities "shall not request payment" that would result in a duplicate discount in the form of a Medicaid rebate, and Congress provided that covered entities "shall not resell or otherwise transfer" the discounted drug to non-patients.
+From the inception of the 340B Program, Congress provided that covered entities "shall not resell or otherwise transfer" the discounted drug to non-patients, and provided that covered entities "shall not request payment" that would result in a duplicate discount in the form of a Medicaid rebate.
 42 U.S.C. § 256b(a)(5)(A)-(B).
 Congress also mandated that covered entities must permit both HHS and drug manufacturers to conduct audits of the entity's records "that directly pertain to" these requirements.
 Id. § 256b(a)(5)(C).
 And Congress provided that a covered entity "shall be liable to the manufacturer" for the discount if HHS determined, after notice and a hearing, that a covered entity had committed a statutory violation.
 Id. § 256b(a)(5)(D).